hashicorp/vault/website/source/docs/configuration/seal/gcpckms.html.md

 ## Authentication

-Authentication-related values must be provided, either as enviroment variables or as configuration parameters.
+Authentication-related values must be provided, either as environment variables or as configuration parameters.

 ```text